braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 ### Estimated Results

+![Estimated Results][6]

 In the right half of the panel beneath the chart, we show estimates of the expected accuracy of targeting this swath of the Prediction Audience.
-Based on data about users in the Prediction Audience in the past, and the apparent accuracy for the model for discriminating between churning and non-churning users, these progress bars estimate for a future potential message:
+Based on data about users in the Prediction Audience in the past, and the apparent accuracy for the model for discriminating between churning and non-churning users on that past data, these progress bars estimate for a future potential message using the audience highlited with the slider:

 1. An estimate of how many actual churners will be correctly targeted

-Of course, we don't know the future perfectly, so we don't know precisely which users from the Prediction Audience will churn.
-But the Prediction gives us a good inference.
-Based on past performance, this progress bar indicates how many of the "actual" or "true" churners in the Prediction Audience will be targeted with the current targeting selection.
+Of course, we don't know the future perfectly, so we don't know precisely which users from the Prediction Audience will churn in the future.
+But the Prediction is a reliable inference.
+Based on past performance, this progress bar indicates how many of the total "actual" or "true" churners expected in the Prediction Audience (based on prior churn rates) will be targeted with the current targeting selection.
 We would expect this number of users to churn if you do not target them with any extra or unusual messaging.

 2. An estimate of how many users who wouldn't have actually churned will be incorrectly targeted

 All machine learning models make errors.
 There may be users in your selection who have a high Churn Risk Score but do not end up churning.
 They would not churn even if you take no action.
 They will be targeted anyway, so this is an error or "false positive."
+The full width of this second progress bar represents the expected number of users who will not churn, and the red portion is those who will be incorrectly targeted using the current slider position.

 Using this information, we encourage you to decide how many of the churners you want to capture, and what the cost of a false positive error is for your business.
 If you are sending out a valuable promo, you may want to keep non-churners targeted to a minimum while getting as many expected true churners as the model will allow.
 Or, if you're less sensitive to false positives and users receive extra messaging, you can message more of the audience to capture more expected churners and ignore the likely errors.